aporeto-inc/gaia/doc/documentation.md

 ##### `GET /apiauthorizationpolicies`

-Retrieves the list of API authorization policies.
+Retrieves the list of API authorizations.

 Parameters: